PuttView Yardage Books Review: Better Than a Caddy?

 Yardage Only - $29

-The yardage only book is the cheapest option but still much better than the ones you can buy in a pro shop (assuming golf courses even offer yardage books).
+The yardage only book only options is the cheapest but still much better than the ones you can buy in a pro shop (assuming golf courses even offer yardage books).
 This book has plenty of information to help you strategize each hole including:

 They also have an overview of the green but no indication of slopes or how putts will break.
-I use these books for courses that I won’t play often and/or ones with easy to read green structures.
+I use these books for a new course that I won’t play often and/or ones with easy to read green structures.

 Major Slopes - $39